material-motion/material-motion/specifications/runtime.md

 A Motion Runtime relies on objects called Intentions.
 Intentions define an abstract plan of motion.

-Intentions are paired with corresponding Actors.
 Runtimes create Actor instances that are capable of fulfilling the provided Intentions.

 An instance of a Motion Runtime must be able to do the following: